berachain/docs/apps/bend/content/learn/lending-protocol/supplying-and-earning-honey.md

 The diagram above captures the sequence of function calls that occurs when a user **adds liquidity** to Bend:

 1. User supplies liquidity (e.g 100 `$HONEY`) to the protocol via the `supply()` function of Pool.sol
-2. The `supply()` function then calls the `mint()` function of the corresponding receipt token smart contract, which following our example will be `a$HONEY`.sol
+2. The `supply()` function then calls the `mint()` function of the corresponding receipt token smart contract, which following our example will be `$aHONEY`.sol
-3. The `mint()` function then mints the same amount of receipt tokens (e.g. 100 `a$HONEY`) to the user.
+3. The `mint()` function then mints the same amount of receipt tokens (e.g. 100 `$aHONEY`) to the user.
 Note that the amount of aTokens minted is always 1:1 with the amount supplied.

 This is why the aTokens are referred to as the receipt tokens.
 They are receipts that the user has indeed provided X amount of tokens to token Y’s liquidity pool.